 - Contacting a bicycle accident attorney

-Speaking to Orlando bicycle accident lawyer at our firm can give you the information you need to protect your rights during your fight for compensation.
+Speaking to a bicycle accident lawyer at our firm can give you the information you need to protect your rights during your fight for compensation.
 Your attorney will advise you about who to speak to and who to avoid throughout your proceedings.

-Our Bicycle Accident Lawyers Can get Started on Your Case Today
+Our Bicycle Accident Lawyers Can Get Started on Your Case Today

 Filing a lawsuit may leave you feeling confused and uncertain if you have never been involved in a legal case before.
 Fortunately, a Bogin, Munns & Munns attorney can be there to take some of the pressure off you during this stressful time.